JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the end of the range either *Count* characters or just past all contiguous characters that are found in the set of characters specified by *Cset*, whichever is less.

 ```
-FUNCTION CTextRange2.MoveEndWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
+FUNCTION MoveEndWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveEndWhile(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta